jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Alex Caruso - Texas A&M**

 Alex Caruso was originally the 85th ranked prospect in the 2012 high school class but wound up signing as an undrafted free agent in 2017 after playing all four seasons at Texas A&M. Caruso is currently contibuting to the Los Angeles Lakers' NBA Championship goals.

+![All basketball prospects from the 2012 recruiting class that improved their NBA draft position][image10]

 ### 2013 Recruiting Class